 Trading in Dysfunction for the Unknown

-Verne’s written works consistently focus on protagonists leaving dysfunctional societies behind to conduct their own unknown journies.
+Verne’s written works consistently focus on protagonists leaving dysfunctional societies behind to conduct their own unknown journeys.
 Meticulous in his research, his foresight regarding the capacity of technology to shrink the world was uncanny.

 Removing the barriers of space and time when it came to travel and communication was his game.
 He took it seriously.
 Also excellent at conducting critiques on imperialism and criticizing the hierarchies inherent in European social structure, he appealed to the masses.